lbormann/darts-caller/README.md

 If you set this to '1' the application will download all possible caller-voices that are not already installed.
 By default this is activated.

+*`-DLLA / --downloads_language`*

+If you wish to stop the application from checking/downloading all speaker languages, you can limit it to a specific language.
+By default this is '1' (english).

 *`-DLL / --downloads_limit`*

-If you wish to stop the application from checking/downloading all possible caller-voices, you can limit it to x most recent.
+If you wish to stop the application from checking/downloading all caller-voices, you can limit it to x most recent.
 By default this is '0' (no limitation).

 *`-DLP / --downloads_path`*

-In case you face problems with caller-voices-downloads try to change the download-path.
+In case you face problems with downloads try to change the download-path.
 By default this is 'caller-downloads-temp' in the application`s directory.
 But make sure you choose an non important folder as the content will be cleared by application.

 *`-BAV / --background_audio_volume`*